 - The Applied Knowledge Test (AKT).
 This test will be the same for all UK students and IMGs.
-GMC will decide the pass standard,, and the exam will be held four times a year.
-For UK medical students, we will provide the test paper to medical schools.
+GMC will decide the pass standard, and the exam will be held four times a year.
 UK medical students will face the exam in their schools, while IMGs will be able to take it at select locations around the world.
-It will most likely be a computer-based test for all candidates.
+It will be a computer-based test for all candidates.

 - The Clinical and Professional Skills Assessment (CPSA).
-This will be similar to PLAB 2 and GMC will take it at their Clinical Assessment Center for IMGs.
+This will be similar to PLAB 2 and GMC will take it at their Clinical Assessment Center in Manchester.

 When will it be instated?

-Officially it will roll out in 2023, but GMC will begin pilot testing and check the MLA assessments until then.
-PLAB will be replaced by UKMLA in 2023.
+Officially it will roll out in early 2024, but GMC will begin pilot testing and check the MLA assessments until then.
+PLAB will be replaced by UKMLA in 2024.

-The requirement to have passed the MLA will apply to UK students entering their final year in Autumn 2023 for graduation in 2024 and after.
+The requirement to have passed the MLA will also apply to UK students graduating in the academic year of 2024-2025.

 Frequently asked questions